Vexlia-Artemiss/Vexlia-FasterDevStart/README.md

 - Adds option on first sreeen to choice devstart, skiping pressing `Continue`.
 - This also allows you to click `Continue` right away.
 - Skips skill point distribution screen, and gives skill points after start, if you still need them for testing.
+- Features fully work with Nexerelin (and use its devmode start values).
 **Changes and options only appear if devmod is active.**

-Fully works with Nexerelin.
 Should be save to remove at any point.